Curuvar-Ltd/zig_pigpiod/README.md

 functions that pigpiod implements directly on the client, and that Zig provides native function for.~~

 The above paragraph represents the goal, not the reality.

+Currently working:

+- Pin set value, direction, pull up and down
+- Pin block get, set and clear
+- Pin level change callback
+- Event callback
+- SPI master communications
+- Get tick
+- Get hardware version
+- Get pigpiod version

+Present but not well tested

+- Pin PWM functions
+- Pin Servo functions
+- Pin glitch and noise filters
+- I2C master communications
+- Serial interface (hardware and bit-bang)
+- Scripting commands

-For now the Pin and SPI functions mostly work.
-I'm adding more as I get time or need them for other projects.
-If the current version does not support something you need, send a message via
-[the Curuvar contact page](https://curuvar.com/contact?to=support).
+If the current version does not support something you need, send a message via [the Curuvar contact page](https://curuvar.com/contact?to=support).

 ## A note on formatting